frankuman/GPipe/README.md

 metrics.
 Some minor objectives that I choose to be included is to deliver a decent UX.

 Setup:
 ...
 Not done yet
 Read first:
 Welcome to GPipe!
 GPipe is not that sophisticated and should not be that hard to learn!

-Time settings - Here you can set the time for your search, default is current time - 1 day Graph settings - Here you can choose the X-axis and if you want to popout pyplot Generate graph - If you have made a run you can now generate a graph on that data, you can also change the x-axis in graph settings
+Time settings - Here you can set the time for your search, default is current time-1 day

+Graph settings - Here you can choose the X-axis and if you want to popout pyplot

+Generate graph - If you have made a run you can now generate a graph on that data, you can also change the x-axis in graph settings

 Generate PDF - If you have made a run you can now generate a PDF on that data, you can also change the x-axis in graph settings

-Generate EXCEL - If you have made a run you can now generate a EXCEL on that data Platform picker - Here you choose one of the platforms.
-I have not added authentication but it could probably be done easily, chromium and android is a bit slower than OpenDEV
+Generate EXCEL - If you have made a run you can now generate a EXCEL on that data

+Platform picker - Here you choose one of the platforms.
+I have

+not added authentication but it could probably be done easily, chromium and android is a bit slower than OpenDEV

 is: - Choose a metric, or none, if none it searches all changes.

-/ Crawl - If you have made a run, search that data with the inputed text / Run - run GPipe with current settings
+/ Crawl - If you have made a run, search that data with the inputed text

+/ Run - run GPipe with current settings

 / Quit - Quit GPipe